kokerinks/tp/docs/UserGuide.md

 </div>

 <div style="border: 1px solid #DBAE58; margin: 10px 0; padding: 10px; background-color: #FFF3E0; color: #886B00; border-radius: 5px;">
   💡 <strong>Tip:</strong> Consider using the `addpts` function to manually award extra points for activities that reflect customer loyalty beyond direct purchases.
 This includes rewarding members for social media mentions, participation in surveys, or as compensation for any service mishaps.
-It's a versatile tool that allows you to quickly acknowledge and incentivize a wide range of valuable customer interactions, keeping your loyalty program flexible and responsive to your business needs.<br>
+It's a versatile tool that allows you to quickly acknowledge and incentivise a wide range of valuable customer interactions, keeping your loyalty program flexible and responsive to your business needs.<br
 </div>

 <div style="border: 1px solid #FFA500; margin: 10px 0; padding: 10px; background-color: #FFE8B2; color: #CC6C00; border-radius: 5px;">